Eleanor Markham

+Within two weeks of accounts of her premature burial first appearing, however, it was reported in the Newburgh Register of Newburgh, New York that the story was a hoax.
+An investigative reporter for the paper confirmed that no person by that name even lived in the area.

 The fear of premature burial was a topic of substantial discussion in the late 19th and early 20th century.
 Markham's case was among those included in the book Premature Burial and How It May Be Prevented by William Tebb and Edward Vollum.
 Bill Bryson also mentions the "well-known case" of Markham in his 2010 book At Home: A Short History of Private Life.